How to build a business case for contract lifecycle management

 Are sales teams waiting too long for legal review, causing contracts to lose momentum?
 Are finance departments having to foot the bill for missed contract renewals?
 Are HR teams falling behind the hiring curve due to inefficient contract processes for HR contracts and employment offer letters?

-Bring whoever is affected by inefficient contract workflows into the discussion and get their buy-in.
 An investment for the business is often far more compelling than an investment for a department working in silos, so focus on who else is losing out.

 6. Explain why now and not later

-One of the most common reasons for pushback when proposing new business software is a lack of urgency.
-Contract lifecycle management software proposals are no exception.
-Convincing stakeholders that you need to adopt CLM software is half the battle.
-The other half is convincing them that you need it now.
+Convincing stakeholders that you need to implement CLM software is half the battle.
+The other half is convincing them that you need it now, not three years down the line.

 The best way to establish this sense of urgency is to make it clear what will happen if you don’t implement something within the desired timeframe.

-For some businesses, this might be that they’re fast approaching their next funding round and without a robust system of record in place for contracts, passing due diligence is unlikely.
 Perhaps it’s because you have recently suffered from a huge compliance issue as a result of ineffective contracting processes, and this has proven costly for the company.
 Maybe you’re in a critical stage in your growth where inefficiencies that slow down sales cycles put aggressive revenue targets at risk.

 Whatever your why is, use compelling events to demonstrate the need and the risks of not implementing contract lifecycle management software soon.